postsharp/Metalama.Documentation/content/conceptual/aspects/ide/code-fixes.md

 The <xref:Metalama.Framework.CodeFixes.CodeFix> constructor accepts two arguments:

-* The _title_ of the code fix, which will be displayed to the user, and
+* the _title_ of the code fix, which will be displayed to the user, and
-* A _delegate_ of type `Func<ICodeActionBuilder, Task>`, which will apply the code fix when it is selected by the user.
+* a _delegate_ of type `Func<ICodeActionBuilder, Task>` which will apply the code fix when the user selects it

 The title must be globally unique for the target declaration.
 Even two different aspects cannot provide two code fixes with the same title to the same declaration.